hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 This command lists all the boxes that are installed into Vagrant.

+## Options

+* `--box-info` - If given, Vagrant will display the URL from where the box has been downloaded and the date it was added

 # Box Remove

 **Command: `vagrant box remove NAME PROVIDER`**